Appearance

 bash

-curl -X POST {baseUrl}/simulation/cardtransactions \
+curl -X POST '{baseUrl}/simulation/cardtransaction/authorization' \

 --header 'Authorization: Bearer {accessToken}' \